roryl/lucee-book/mappings_class_paths.md

 In the example, `this.mappings["/core"] = "../core";` the `"../core"` is a relative path telling Lucee to set the mapping one directory up.

 ###Absolute Path
+It is also possible to create mappings with absolute system paths:

 ```
 component {
 	this.mappings["/core"] = "c:\websites\luceebook\examples\mappings\core";